rannn367/tp/docs/UserGuide.md

   e.g. if the command specifies `n/NAME p/PHONE`, `p/PHONE n/NAME` is also acceptable.

 * Shortcut commands require parameters in the exact order shown.<br>
-  e.g. `c C0102:Charlie:97285712` must have Customer ID, then Name, then Phone in that order.
+  e.g. `ca C0102:Charlie:97285712` must have Customer ID, then Name, then Phone in that order.

 * Customer IDs must start with 'C' followed by digits (e.g., C1001), and Staff IDs must start with 'S' followed by digits (e.g., S1001).